jmarca/pgconf_2016/presentation/pgconf.md

 # Clean up task

 * Pretty tedious
-* Pick apart scripts into chunks
+* Pick apart scripts into logical chunks
-    * copying data
-    * deploying OpenStreetMap
-    * cleaning up route relations
-    * etc
-* Convert chunks into sqitch changes
+* Convert chunks into sqitch packages
+    * further decomposition into changes
-    * clear dependencies on other packages
+    * clear dependencies on other packages' changes
-    * generally multiple changes per package
-    * Write verify, test, revert sql
+    * Always write verify
+    * Usually write tests
 * Deploy each package to the database
 * Verify and test with each deployed change

-# Example

 # Before